WuhDaFak/Internet-Speed-Tweak/README.md

 *Beta Builds are versions i am working on that may or may not work and may cause problems with your system or internet so use at your own risk.

 *Any edits to the code should be posted so i can test your code and add it to a new updated version of the script for others to enjoy.

-*Do not copy my code and claim it as your own.
-Give credit where it is due.